 At The Hampton Law Firm, we take great pride in achieving the best possible results for our clients.
-At The Hampton Law Firm, you can count on your team of former Tarrant County Prosecutors to aggressively defend your case ...
+At The Hampton Law Firm, you can count on a former Tarrant County Prosecutor to aggressively defend your case ...

 Being charged with a crime in Tarrant County can be a paralyzing experience.
 You may feel scared, intimidated, or hopeless about your situation, like the charge itself is a threat hanging over you.

 Because that is exactly what it is.
 A criminal charge is a threat against your freedom and future.
 Against your job.
 Against your family.
 Against your very way of life.

 How you respond to that threat will determine what happens to you and those you love.
 If you do nothing, you could end up facing years behind bars, high fines that leave your family in debt, and a lifetime of struggling to attain things that most people without a criminal record barely think about.
 You cannot sit back and simply hope things work out for you.
 Prosecutors and other law enforcement officials only care about one thing: securing your conviction.